1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 	- **Choose by Calles/Obregón, but was shot in car.
 Had limited significance**
 	- *Not too much significance because he got shot.*
  - Alberto J. Pani
+	 - **Was ambassador to france, returned to the office of Finance Minister**
+	 - Made silver coins
+	 - *Helped eased the financial woes of Mexico.*
  - Abelardo Rodriguez
 	 - **Set up minimum wage, had more land distribution**
 	 - Set up 3 peso minimum wage, Had land distribution spike to 1.2 million hecactres